Our strategy in summary

 Shift expectations & behaviour re. underage drinking

-Both drinking to excess, and drinking before the legal age of 18 years, is still widely accepted and assumed to be part of Irish culture.
+Both drinking to excess, and drinking before the legal age of 18 years, are still widely accepted and assumed to be part of Irish culture.
 Drinkaware does not accept this, and we are determined to support individual and societal change.